lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 permalink: /nss_faqs/
 ---

+#### 5G
+* Will be coming soon

+#### New Android restrictions
+* All cellular and wifi scan functions need location permission in addition to enabling location from the status bar.
+The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
+Hence Android has mandated location permissions/location enabling for using these functions.

 #### Purchase Issues - Things to try
 * Use the same google account from which purchases have been made.
 * Try reinstalling app